DATA-606-2023-FALL-MONDAY/Sundaresan_Shraddha/docs/report.md

 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Sundaresan_Shraddha/assets/55248640/02c0ba1c-c921-4709-b47f-51ec46343a69)

 The visualization above indicates that the words "gene," "mutation," "patient," and "cancer," among others, are the most frequently occurring.
 Additionally, it can be observed from the visualization that the prevalent disease in the dataset is likely to be cancer.

+## 4. Fine-tuning
+### Tokenizing

+The initial phase of fine-tuning involves tokenization, where the text in the "tokens" column is tokenized using the BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext pre-trained tokenizer.
+Additionally, the data undergoes truncation and padding to ensure a consistent sequence of vectors across the entire dataset.

+### Model Evaluation

+To assess the performance of our models, I will create a function that computes metrics such as accuracy, precision, recall, and F1-score.
+The `classification_report` function from scikit-learn will provide a comprehensive overview of the model's performance, including precision, recall, and F1-score for each class.

+### Data Collator

+A data collator collates batches of dict-like objects and performs special handling for potential keys named.
+For token classification task I made use of a dedicated DataCollatorForTokenClassification which expects a list of dicts, where each dict represents a single example in the dataset and dynamically pads the inputs recieved as well as the ner_tages.

+### Trainer Argument and Trainer Class

+We can define the training parameters in the TrainingArguments and Trainer class as well as train the model with a single command.Next, we specify some training parameters, set the pretrained model, train data and evaluation data in the TrainingArgs and Trainer class.

+After we have defined the parameters , simply run trainer.train() to train the model.

+### Parameters for training the model
+1. NUM_OF_EPOCHS = 3:
+In this case, the model will iterate over the entire medical dataset three times during the training process.

+2. BATCH_SIZE = 16:
+Explanation: During each training step, 16 medical samples will be processed together to update the model's parameters.

+3. STRATEGY = "epoch":
+Explanation: In this context, the strategy is set to "epoch," implying that certain actions or adjustments may take place after each epoch.

+4. REPORTS_TO = "tensorboard":
+Explanation: The training progress and metrics will be reported to TensorBoard, a visualization tool for monitoring and analyzing the training process.

+5. WEIGHT_DECAY = 0.01:
+Explanation: A weight decay of 0.01 means that the optimization process will be biased towards smaller weights, helping prevent overfitting.

+6. LR = 2e-5:
+Explanation: The learning rate is set to 2e-5, indicating a relatively small step size to avoid overshooting the optimal parameters during training.

+7. DEVICE = torch.device("cpu"):
+Explanation: In this case, the model is set to train on the CPU, which might be suitable for smaller datasets or when GPU resources are limited.

+8. STEPS = 35:
+Explanation: The training process will involve 35 steps or batches of medical data before completing the specified number of epochs.